How to Heat a Garage: 10 Tips for Keeping Your Workshop Warm in Winter

 Keep the garage warm this winter with these key heating and insulating measures, and you'll have a comfortable space to work year-round.

 The typical garage isn’t designed to stay warm inside when outdoor temperatures are frigid.
-It lacks insulation, and its concrete floor remains chilly all year around.
-Even with a small space heater running, you probably won’t raise the inside temperature more than a few degrees.
+Garages usually lack insulation, and their concrete floors remain chilly all year around.
+Even with a small space heater running, the temperature inside the garage probably won’t rise more than a few degrees.

-When the air inside is bitterly cold, your tools are icy, and temperatures are too low for paint or glue to bond properly, performing automotive repairs or woodworking tasks in your garage can be difficult.
-So, if you’d like to use your garage workshop throughout all seasons—not just the warm ones—keep reading.
-We’ve outlined five tips for heating the garage to a comfortable temperature and creating a productive project space.
+But when the air inside your garage is bitterly cold, your tools are icy, paints and glues won’t bond properly, and automotive repairs or woodworking tasks can become difficult and unpleasant.
+So, if you’d like to use your garage workshop in all seasons—not just the warm ones—keep reading.
+We’ve outlined 10 tips for heating the garage to a comfortable temperature so it can continue to be a productive work space.

-1. Choose a heat source or two that are sized for the garage’s square footage.
+1. Choose a heat source—or even two—properly sized for the square footage of the garage.

-Visit your local home improvement store in late fall, and you’ll find aisles of small and large portable space heaters.
+Visit your local home improvement store in late fall, and you’ll find aisles of portable space heaters, both large and small.
 Most of these options, however, aren’t powerful enough to heat an entire garage.
-If you’re looking for a serious heat source, consider installing a ceiling-mounted forced-air heating unit such as the Dr. Infrared Ceiling-Mounted Garage Heater (available from Home Depot)—one that is adequately sized for the square foot of your garage.
-Situating this type of heater in a corner of the garage pointed downward at a 45-degree angle provides the best distribution of warmth.
-Most of today’s ceiling-mounted heaters come with a remote control and a thermostat, so you can set the temperature you prefer and rely on the heater to do the rest.
+If you’re looking for a serious heat source, consider installing a ceiling-mounted forced-air heating unit such as the hardwired Dr. Infrared 10,000-Watt Ceiling-Mounted Garage Heater (available from The Home Depot), making sure that it is adequately sized for the square footage of your garage.
+Situate this type of heater in a corner of the garage and point it downward at a 45-degree angle to provide the best distribution of warmth.
+Most of today’s ceiling-mounted heaters come with a remote control and a thermostat so you can set the temperature you prefer and rely on the shop heater to do the rest.

 The only downside to a ceiling-mounted heater is that the inches nearest the floor may remain cold.
-If your feet are still chilly, try supplementing with a baseboard heater in the area you’re most likely to be working, like the area beneath your workbench.
-Hydronic baseboard heaters like the Slant/Fin Hydronic Baseboard Heater (available from Home Depot) contain liquid-filled tubes, which are heated to a high temperature.
-When a fan draws cool air over the tubes to heat it, the returning air then flows out nice and warm at floor level.
+If your feet are still chilly, try supplementing with a baseboard heater placed where you’re most apt to be working—one likely spot is the area beneath your workbench.
+Hydronic baseboard heaters like the Slant/Fin Hydronic Baseboard Heater (available from The Home Depot) are hooked up to a home’s boiler.
+As hot water runs through the pipes in the heater, warm air radiates out into the space, keeping things toasty at floor level and beyond.

 2. Finish the walls with fiberglass batt insulation and paneling.

 No matter how much power your garage heater packs, you’ll find it difficult to maintain comfortable warmth in your garage if the walls aren’t finished.
-Many garage walls consist of just the wall studs, covered on the outside with sheathing and siding.
-Without insulation to block, cold air will quickly transfer to the inside of the garage and detract from all of your efforts for heating the garage.
+Many garage walls consist of just the studs, covered on the outside with sheathing and siding.
+Without garage insulation, cold air outside will quickly transfer to the inside of the garage and detract from your heating efforts.

-To create an insulted barrier, install fiberglass batt insulation (such as Johns Manville R-13 Fiberglass Batt Insulation, available from Lowe’s) in each stud space and then finish the interior walls by installing drywall panels, plywood sheets, or oriented strand board (OSB).
-Insulated and finished walls will help retain heat in the garage and you’ll save money on heating bills.
+To create an insulated barrier, install fiberglass batt insulation (such as Johns Manville R-13 Fiberglass Batt Insulation, available from The Home Depot) in each stud space and then finish the interior walls by installing drywall panels, plywood sheets, or oriented strand board (OSB).
+Insulated and finished walls will help retain heat in the garage, and you’ll save money on heating bills.

 3. Insulate the garage door.